claudiob/neverfails/README.md

     Then I should see the text "No apples left"
 ```

-Having described behavior in plain text, we create a blank Rails project and make use of [cucumber](https://github.com/gabrielfalcao/lettuce) and [webrat](https://github.com/brynary/webrat) to run the steps.
+Having described behavior in plain text, we create a blank Rails project and make use of [cucumber](https://github.com/gabrielfalcao/lettuce) and [capybara](https://github.com/jnicklas/capybara) to run the steps.

-The following commands set up a new `grocery` Rails project with a basic SQLite database, and a bundle installation with cucumber and webrat:
+The following commands set up a new `grocery` Rails project with a basic SQLite database, and a bundle installation with cucumber and capybara:

 ``` bash
 rails new grocery -JT